FourjsGenero/fgl_auitree/README.md

 ### TopMenu Builder

 Add standard items to each TopMenu, in this case a File, Edit on the left and Help on the right.
-Screensho shows Topmenu with File, Edit on left, Help on right
+Screenshot shows Topmenu with File, Edit on left, Help on right

 <img alt="TopMenu Example" src="https://user-images.githubusercontent.com/13615993/32255539-98f6cdce-bf0d-11e7-8021-b1a51687ed99.png" width="50%" />

 ## TODO
-Port off arraycopy as a seperate example
+Port off arraycopy as a separate example